Idilia/idilia-tagging-menu/doc/tagging_menu.plugin.md

 ## Tagging Menu

 The Tagging Menu jQuery plugin enables assigning word senses to one or more consecutive words (e.g., a search query) in a web application.
-The sense for each word is selected using the [Sense Menu jQuery plugin](docs/sense_menu.md).
+The sense for each word is selected using the [Sense Menu jQuery plugin](sense_menu.md).
 The plugin manages the grouping of words into multi-word expressions or breaking-up multi-word expressions.

 This plugin is used in conjunction with Idilia's [semantic API](http://www.idilia.com/developer/).
 The API is used to retrieve the HTML representing the text to tag and the possible senses for each word.
 The plugin is used to select the senses.

 For a live example, see the [Tagging Menu Demo](http://api.idilia.com/TaggingMenuDemo).
+There are two different examples, one to tag [normal text](http://api.idilia.com/TaggingMenuDemo/Text) and another to tag [search expression](http://api.idilia.com/TaggingMenuDemo/Query).

 ### <a name="documentation"></a>Documentation

 This document describes the most likely usage of Idilia's tagging plugins.
 It is built on top of simpler modules which have their own documentation.
 They are:

-* [Sense Menu jQuery plugin](doc/sense_menu.plugin.md) - provides single word sense tagging
+* [Sense Menu jQuery plugin](sense_menu.plugin.md) - provides single word sense tagging
-* [Sense Card jQuery plugin](doc/sense_card.plugin.md) - provides sense card information functionality
+* [Sense Card jQuery plugin](sense_card.plugin.md) - provides sense card information functionality

 Moreover, optional functionality is documented independently.

-* [Bootstrap Popover](doc/popover.extra.md) - adds popover sense card over tagged senses
-* [Carousel Sense Selection](doc/carousel.extra.md) - adds carousel sense selection as an alternative to the default grid layout.
+* [Carousel Sense Selection](carousel.extra.md) - adds carousel sense selection as an alternative to the default grid layout.

 ### Getting Started